 Green and Sustainable Home Construction Practices

 Green and sustainable home construction encompasses building methods, material standards, and energy systems designed to reduce environmental impact, lower long-term operating costs, and meet an expanding framework of federal, state, and local code requirements.
 This page covers the classification of sustainable building practices, the regulatory and certification structures that govern them, common construction scenarios where these methods apply, and the decision boundaries that determine which approach is appropriate for a given project.
-The Home Improvement Listings directory includes contractors and specialists operating within this sector.
+The Home Improvement Providers provider network includes contractors and specialists operating within this sector.

 Definition and scope